trillville/lending_club/README.md

 ![Alt text](https://github.com/trillville/lending_club/blob/master/screenshots/plot6.png)

-Due to computing power and time constraints, I only did 5-fold cross validation and trained based on a very small subset (~10,000 rows) of the dataset.
+Due to computing power and time constraints, I only did 10-fold cross validation and trained based on a very small subset (~10,000 rows) of the dataset.
 Nevertheless, RandomForest and a modestly (tried 50 different combinations of tuning parameters) xgboost model performed quite well.
 Lasso/PLS both performed quite poorly, which is not terribly surprising, given the high dimensionality of the underlying data.
 The plots below compare the RMSE and R^2 of each model through each fold of 5-fold cross validation.

-NOTE - as the charts below show, one fold of the cross validation gave very very poor results for the linear regression based models.
-I am going to re-run the k-fold CV tonight with slightly more data to hopefully get cleaner plots!

 ![Alt text](https://github.com/trillville/lending_club/blob/master/screenshots/perf_plot1.png)
 ![Alt text](https://github.com/trillville/lending_club/blob/master/screenshots/perf_plot2.png)